-The presence of non-Watford Directors and two Non-Executive Directors, one of whom is independent, ensures that there is an appropriate element of independent challenge and oversight.
+The presence of non-Watford Directors and Non-Executive Directors ensures that there is an appropriate element of independent challenge and oversight.

 The Board is responsible for overseeing the business of WICE, supervising management, and providing oversight over its outsourced functions.
 The Board sets the standards of conduct of the Company, provides direction and oversight, and promotes a culture of integrity.
 While the Board may delegate certain functions to the Committees, this does not absolve the Directors collectively of their responsibility for the Company